hgaren/aliengo_reinforcement_learning/README.md

 ## How to Train
+Open first terminal;
+* `roscore`
+Open second terminal;
+go to /learning_ws and
-To train PPO agent in gazebo go to /learning_ws
+To train PPO agent in gazebo
 * `source devel/setup.bash`
 then go to /learning_ws/src/learning_ros/script and
 * `python3 ppo_train_aliengo.py`